 As we become honest with ourselves and develop healthy self-esteem, we become interdependent, without misguided beliefs that others choices and behaviors determine our self-worth.
 We can then seek to understand others in our lives, based on this solid internal and spiritual foundation.
 Through this state of being, healthy relationships are formed where two whole individual's support each other and share their life together in a way that allows each to truly, and independently, shine.

-Talking to an expert specializing in these issues is essential to help break unhealthy patterns of love addiction; who understands love addiction and how to treat it effectively, is essential to breaking free and recovering from the problem.
+Working with an expert specializing in these issues, who understands love addiction and how to treat it effectively, is essential to breaking free and recovering from the problem.